jonwk/Easy-Bank-Landing-Page/README.md

 # Easy-Bank-Landing-Page

 - This is a **responsive front-end webpage** that is mostly made up of **HTML** and **SASS** (including **CSS**) and a littile bit of **JavaScript**.
-- This is also auto-scaled, which means the layout changes with the window size you're viewing it i.e. appears differntly on mobile, tablet, and desktop.
 - This is a challenge from frontendmentor, you can view it [here](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
-- All thanks to the tutorials on youtube on web dev, they've been used extensively in making this project XD.

 ## Page in action
 You can view the page in action [**here**](https://johnwesleyk.github.io/Easy-Bank-Landing-Page/)